beeware/beeware/docs/tutorial/tutorial-5/android.rst

 speed of your Internet connection).
 When the download has completed, you will be prompted to accept Google's Android SDK license.

+.. admonition:: I end up with a "PermissionError: [WinError 5] Access denied:" error!

+    In case your system needs it, the "briefcase create android" command will try to "Installing Android SDK Command-Line Tools" and you may encounter this error.
+    It may be the case that the system didn't create the folder of the specific version you're trying to install and at the same time it's trying to address it.
+    Check at the path:
+    "AppData\Local\BeeWare\briefcase\Cache\tools\android_sdk\cmdline-tools\cmdline-tools".
+    In case the folder with the version number your system is looking for is missing, create it manually.

+    As an example:
+    if the error reads
+    "PermissionError: [WinError 5] Access denied: 'C:\\...\\AppData\\Local\\BeeWare\\briefcase\\Cache\\tools\\android_sdk\\cmdline-tools\\cmdline-tools' ->
+    'C:\\...\\AppData\\Local\\BeeWare\\briefcase\\Cache\\tools\\android_sdk\\cmdline-tools\\9.0'"
+    and you can't find the "9.0" folder at that path, just create it and then launch again the ``briefcase create android`` command.

 Once this completes, we'll have a ``build\helloworld\android\gradle`` directory in our project, which will contain an Android project with a Gradle build configuration.
 This project will contain